- »Teaching & Learning

 - »Courses Offered

-Mrs L Marshall (Head of Department – Food and Textiles), Mr R Winter (Head of Department – Design and Technology), Mrs P Adya, Miss R Jeffreys, Mrs S Mires, Mr W Thomas, Miss R Woffinden.
+Mrs L Marshall (Head of Department – Food and Textiles), Mr R Winter (Head of Department – Design and Technology), Mrs P Adya, Mrs A Howes-Barley, Miss A Patterson, Mr W Thomas, Miss R Woffinden.

 Key Stage 3